gkogekar/Quasi-2D-packbed/README.md

    T, P, and V correspond to the inlet temperature, pressure, and velocity(or flow rate).
 4. The file 'solution_T_P_V.csv' stores the variables used in the solution vector (i.e. mass fractions of gas-phase species, density, pressure, temperature, and surface coverages).
-5. The XML file starting with "Err_" is saved in case of code failure.
+5. The CSV file starting with "Err_" is saved in case of code failure.
 It saves the last successful steady-state solution.
 6. The input file (input.dat) contains a parameter called 'RESTART' to specify if the user wants to use the previous solution as the initial guess.
-7. If RESTART is set to 1, then the model reads the XML file named "savedSoln.xml" as the initial guess.
-The file "savedSoln" gets saved every time the model is run.
+7. If RESTART is set to 1, then the model reads the CSV file named "savedSolution.csv" as the initial guess.
+The file "savedSolution.csv" gets saved every time the model is run successfully.
 8. The files 'steadysolve_n_*.csv' store the solution before `n' th refinement.

 ## Citation